Alpha BRAIN Review

 • Somewhat expensive

-• You have to spend $150 to get free shipping
+• You’d have to spend $100 to get free shipping

-• Different forms have completely different ingredient lists and doses
+• Some forms (like the Focus Shots or Black Label variety) have completely different ingredient lists and doses

 Purchase options

 Onnit’s Alpha BRAIN can be purchased from the Onnit website or its Amazon store.
-We recommend buying from Onnit, where subscribing to recurring Alpha BRAIN deliveries saves you 15%.
-(Amazon’s subscription discount is only 5-10% for this product.)
-And purchasing from Onnit also makes you eligible for the company’s Keep-It money-back guarantee; this 90-day guarantee applies to your first purchase, and if you’re less than satisfied, you’ll get your money back and get to keep the product.
+We recommend buying from Onnit because subscriptions through Onnit’s website take 25% off.
+Also, your first purchase of Alpha BRAIN 30-count (but not 90-count) is covered by the company’s “Keep-It” money-back guarantee.
+This 90-day guarantee applies to your first purchase, and if you’re less than satisfied, you’ll get your money back and get to keep the product.
 Onnit also offers 10% off your first order and 15% off for military, first responders, and medical providers.
-In contrast, Amazon won’t accept returns of Alpha BRAIN.
+In contrast, Amazon won’t accept returns of Alpha BRAIN, and Amazon’s subscription discount is only 5-10% for this product.

 Table of Contents